 - Indigenous and targeted mainstream media

-Internationally, the Intergovernmental Committee on Intellectual Property and Genetic resources, traditional knowledge and folklore at the World Intellectual Property Organisation (WIPO) is drafting international instruments for protecting Indigenous cultural material and heritage.
+Internationally, the Intergovernmental Committee (ICG) on Intellectual Property and Genetic Resources, Traditional Knowledge and Folklore at the World Intellectual Property Organisation (WIPO) is finalising an agreement on international instruments for protecting Indigenous cultural material and heritage.
 This Committee was set up in 2000 and holds meetings with WIPO member states and Indigenous representatives to find solutions for the protection of valuable Indigenous cultural material and heritage like art, songs, stories, dance, crafts, language and so on.
-For more information on this work, visit the WIPO website.
+For more information on this work, visit WIPO’s ICG page.

 Resources, advice and help

 We’ve developed this booklet to provide artists, art centres and communities with important information about copyright, licensing and ownership of artists’ works.